-The purpose of chiropractic is to correct subluxations-a condition that interferes with the proper functioning of the nervous system and the body as a whole.
+Chiropractic is not a treatment for individual diseases, scoliosis included.
+Its purpose is to correct the vertebral subluxation complex-a condition that interferes with the proper functioning of the nervous system and the body as a whole.
 Recent research suggesting that scoliosis may be caused by a neurological defect reinforces the validity of the chiropractic approach.

-Fred Barge, DC, in Idiopathic Scoliosis: Identifiable Causes, Detection and Correction,14 gives 22 examples of cases of adolescent idiopathic scoliosis with significant improvement with chiropractic.
+Fred Barge, DC, in Ideopathic Scoliosis: Identifiable Causes, Detection and Correction, gives 22 examples

+"Scoliosis is not serious unless the curvature of the spine is severe, but it is overtreated almost as often as it is overdiagnosed." -R. Mendelsohn, MD of cases of adolescent idiopathic scoliosis with significant improvement with chiropractic.
 One report of 100 chiropractic patients revealed 84% improved.
-In 6.8% the correction was total; in 35.6% there was significant correction; in 41.2% there was a small correction, while 16.4% showed no change or worsening of curves.15 benefits ... after completion of a multimodal chiropractic rehabilitation treatment.
-Patients reported improvements in pain, Cobb angle, and disability."
-Improvements remained on 24 month follow-up.16
+In 6.8% the correction was total; in 35.6% there was significant correction; in 41.2% there was a small correction, while 16.4% showed no change or worsening of curves.